By Jeffrey J. Peshut

 Figure 3: True Money Supply (YOY%) 01/01/78 – 12/31/17

 RealForecasts.com expects that the growth of TMS will continue its downward trend in the months ahead, as the Federal Open Market Committee continues to raise the Fed Funds Target Rate and reduce its balance sheet.
 Based upon the current trajectory of this trend, and the Fed’s current policy stance, it looks like the next credit and liquidity crisis could occur during the second half of 2018, with an economic recession and real estate market downturn to follow.
 Of course, this forecast could change if the Fed changes its policy stance or if the commercial banks change their pace of lending activity.

 In the meantime, real estate investors would be wise to take advantage of the still robust capital markets environment to begin selling some of their under-performing and less-strategic assets and using the proceeds to reduce the leverage on their remaining properties and portfolios.
-By “dealing from the bottom of the deck” and reducing leverage, they will be improving the risk profile of their portfolios in anticipation of — and not in reaction to — the next credit crisis, recession and real estate market downturn.
+Whether the current climate makes any attempt to buy luxury homes MacDonald highlands unpalatable remains to be seen.
+By “dealing from the bottom of the deck” and reducing leverage, they will be improving the risk profile of their portfolios in anticipation of – and not in reaction to – the next credit and liquidity crisis, economic recession and real estate market downturn.

 Many thanks to Michael Pollaro at The Contrarian Take for providing the TMS data used in this post.